Updated: July 28th, 2023

 In order to obtain the complete proteins they need, it is important for those following a vegetarian diet to combine two or more sources of incomplete protein (such as rice and beans).

 That way, the amino acids lacking in one food will be compensated by those present in another.

-Whilst it isn’t absolutely necessary to combine these food sources in one meal (it’s sufficient to consume both within a 24 hour period), using a recipe like this one allows you to feel confident that your baby has consumed complete protein on any given day.
+But using a recipe like this one allows you to feel confident that your little one has consumed complete protein on any given day.